 Break The Silence: Lets Talk About It is a follow up program to Stephen’s assembly presentation that gives students the opportunity to ask more personal questions about Stephen’s story and share their own experiences and struggles in a small, safe classroom setting.
 Students can ask questions about any of the topics discussed throughout Stephen’s assembly presentation, or any general questions related to substance abuse, vaping, mental health, wellness, decision making, criminal justice, peer pressure, etc.

 This follow-up program also gives schools the opportunity to have Stephen meet with all of the captains of sports teams.
 He will talk about the role of a captain on and off the field, stressing the importance of the student-athlete.
 He will emphasize how much of an impact, both positive and negative, captains can have on the culture of a team.
 Stephen will ask the participants to describe in their own words what they believe their role is.
 He will encourage the athletes to reflect on their current attitude and actions, and to ask themselves if they are fulfilling their role as captain.
 Stephen and the captains will also discuss what actions can be taken to improve leadership roles.

 When speaking to parents, Stephen is sure to place a great deal of emphasis on prevention through protection.
 Using his personal experiences with his own parents, as well as knowledge gained while working in the field of recovery, Stephen pinpoints potential threats and warning signs for parents to look out for.
 By expressing the trial and error process he and his family went through before finally achieving sobriety, Stephen hopes families can avoid some of the costly hardships that were a part of his journey.

 As an avid believer in the disease concept, Stephen will explain addiction as a fatal progressive illness.
-He will touch on enabling, denial, secrets, under age drinking parties, the criminal justice system, triggers, and parent support groups throughout the presentation.
+He will touch on enabling, denial, secrets, under age drinking parties, the criminal justice system, triggers, keeping an open line of communication, and parent support groups throughout the presentation.